tobytheghost/toby-next/README.md

 # Portfolio Site

-https://tobygates.co.uk/

-This is a [Next.js](https://nextjs.org/) project.
+This is a [Next.js](https://nextjs.org/) project for my portfolio site, found here: https://tobygates.co.uk/

-## Getting Started

-First, run the development server:
+## How to run locally

 ```bash
 npm run dev